DW journalist attacked by Kenyan police at protest in Nairobi | DW | 01.05.2021

 She approached authorities afterward, telling the officer who had been firing the canisters: "You just shot me, you just hit me in my leg."

-The officer denied it and walked away, "but he knew exactly what had happened," Müller said.
+The officer walked away, "but he knew exactly what had happened," Müller said.

 DW Director General Peter Limbourg strongly condemned the attack and called for an investigation.